nichoth/partylog-client/README.md

 ```

 #### match
-The action creator function has a method `match` that will return `true` if a
+The action creator function has a property `match` that will return `true` if a
 given action has a matching `type`.

 ```js